Glasta326/atlas-packer/README.md

 ## Usage

-Prepare a folder of image files you want to use, and copy the executable into that folder, run it and wait for the files:
+Prepare a folder of image files you want to use, and place the executable into that folder, run it and wait for the files:
-- output.png
+- atlas.png
-- output.json
+- atlas.json
 to appear.

 Alternatively, you can do the same setup and run it via a terminal to see progress information